lokindoo/CQA-demo/README.md

 The model can be found as `VityaVitalich/LLaMA3-8b-CQA` on HuggingFace.
 It is an RLHF fine-tuned LLama-3 with 8B parameters.

-According to our evaluation criteria, the model can produce comparative
+According to our evaluation criteria, the model can produce comparative texts with a score of 14-15/19.

 ## Links to related repositories